Be a host with the most.

-To fundraise a little more, you could even turn your recipes into a cookbook to sell.
-Or you can have party games and charge a donation to enter (just be sure to have some prizes for the winners!)
+To raise more, you could even make your recipes into a cookbook to sell.
+Or you can have party games and charge a donation to enter – just be sure to have some prizes for the winners.

 Be an entertainer

-Keep it low key and invite people around for a movie night or kick it up a notch and book a venue for a dinner dance, trivia night, fashion parade or bingo competition.
-The choice is yours!
+Show your friends a good time and raise funds for a good cause.
+Keep it low key with a movie or game night, or kick it up a notch and book a venue for a dinner dance, trivia night, fashion show or bingo competition.
+The choice is yours.

-Try charging a ticket price for entry and get your hands on some prizes to raffle off throughout the night.
+You could charge for entry tickets or get your hands on prizes to raffle off throughout the night.

-We're here to support you every step of the way with ideas, support and advice to make it easy for you to make your fundraiser a success.
+We're here to support you every step of the way with ideas, support and advice.

-We’ll send you a kit to help you get started and ensure you have everything you need to make your personal impact to fight cancer.
+We’ll send you a kit to help you get started and ensure you have everything you need to fundraise.

-When you sign up, you’ll get your own personal fundraising page to tell your story, upload pics and ask your friends for support.
+When you sign up, you’ll get your own fundraising page to tell your story, upload pictures and ask your friends for support.

-The Do It For Cancer team are here to help and we can provide one-to-one support to guide you along the way.
+The Do It For Cancer team is here to help.
+We can provide one-to-one support to guide you along the way.